Tepper Blockchain Initiative

 Blockchain technologies and cryptocurrencies are rapidly changing financial and industrial markets and decentralizing interactions between consumers, firms, and policymakers.

 The initiative serves as a hub for all of the Tepper School's existing thought leadership concerning blockchain technologies, including active research topics and use cases, educational content, and industry partnerships.

 In addition, the initiative seeks to further promote innovative blockchain and cryptocurrency activities by faculty, students, alumni, policymakers, and industry leaders.

 Are Cryptocurrencies the Currency of the Future?

-Ariel Zetlin-Jones, associate professor of economics, discusses the potential risks and opportunities blockchain technologies provide as well as the future of cryptocurrency regulations on this segment of KD/PG Sunday Edition from July 2019.
+Ariel Zetlin-Jones, associate professor of economics, discusses the potential risks and opportunities blockchain technologies provide and the future of cryptocurrency regulations on this segment of KD/PG Sunday Edition.

 Decentralizing Trust: Blockchain's Radical Potential

-The moderated panel from the inaugural INTERSECT@CMU conference featured business leaders who are influencing the adoption of blockchain applications in finance, supply chains, and healthcare, and focused on the potentially transformative nature of decentralizing modes of exchange both of data and assets.
+The moderated panel from the inaugural INTERSECT@CMU conference featured business leaders who are influencing the adoption of blockchain applications in finance, supply chains, and healthcare.

 In the Media

 Leveraging blockchain requires understanding the technology integrated with business application.
 Executive Education at the Tepper School works with leaders at all levels to translate the emerging research from the Blockchain Initiative into actionable business value.